ClemsonRSRG/beginToReason/docs/routes.md

 Takes a json string with these fields:

 * authorID - The integer ID assigned to the attempt, created by the client JS.
-* seconds - The number of seconds the user took to make the attempt.
+* milliseconds - The number of milliseconds the user took to make the attempt.
 * code - The code of the user's attempt.

 The route then submits the code to the verification engine, and sends back a response to the client with these fields: